satapath/Police_Violence_Analysis/_site/README.md

 Our model performed reasonably well for a baseline, achieving 23.2% accuracy and a F1 Score of 15.9%.
 Given that our response variable has 8 possible cases, a random guess would result in an accuracy of 12.5%, meaning our model surpasses random guessing.
 However, while this is a positive start, there is room for improvement.

 # 🔍 Final Model
-We ended up choosing a Logistic Regression model with Ridge regularization (penalty='l2') and used polynomial features (degree=2).
-After testing different hyperparameter values, we found that setting C=0.21 performed best.
+We ended up choosing a Logistic Regression model with Ridge regularization.
+Logistic regression is computationally efficient for large datasets and is more interpretable than KNN.
+Ridge regularization helps prevent overfitting, ensuring better generalization to unseen data, and is robust to noise/outliers.
 Our model achieved a 30.7% accuracy and a F1 score of 16.5%, a small improvement from our baseline.

 Initially, we used GridSearchCV to evaluate different hyperparameter combinations via cross-validation.
 However, the process quickly became computationally expensive, with excessive iterations leading to prolonged run times.
 To keep execution feasible, we limited the polynomial degree to a range of 1–3 and and C between 1–5.
 Despite this, the best accuracy achieved was only 30.2%, with an F1 score of 13.7%—falling short compared to our manually selected parameters.
 Ultimately, we chose a polynomial degree of 2 to introduce some complexity into our model and chose a low C value of 0.21 to prevent overfitting and improve generalization.